-Michele visited to retrace her father’s wartime journey – he was stationed in Da Nang for 3 years during the Vietnam War.
+Michele visited to retrace her father’s wartime journey on her Vietnam tour – he’s a Vietnam Veteran and stationed in Da Nang for 3 years during the Vietnam War.
 Prior to her visit, she gave us lots of information about his stay here, locations and sites which he remembered.
 With my research team, we located all the sites and places of interest and spent a long and emotional day in and around Da Nang with Michele.

 At the end of her day with us, and without prompting, Michele said a few words ‘to camera’ which are transcribed here: